SKbarbon/swoopyui/README.md

 ## Publishing and previewing
 1. Previewing

 During the development, you want to real-time check your app to see how its behaves and look.
-Swoopyui porovide a very awesome way to preview and test your app before the development.
+Swoopyui porovide a very awesome way to preview and test your app during and after the development.
 In macOS, soon as you run your python script, you will get a swoopyui window with latest script changes.

 For testing in iOS and other platforms, you can check this page: [swoopyui preview](https://github.com/SKbarbon/swoopyui/blob/main/docs/swoopyui_preview.md).

 2. Publishing

-You can deploy and publish your swoopyui project into iOS, iPadOS, macOS and visionOS.
+You can deploy and publish your swoopyui project into iOS, iPadOS, macOS and visionOS applications.
 To read more about publishing your swoopyui script into a standalone application, read this page: [swoopyui publishing](https://github.com/SKbarbon/swoopyui/blob/main/docs/publish_to_standalone_app.md).

 ## ⚠️ help and contribute wanted!!
 - A Secure connection strategy.